 Our rōpū has different levels of membership.

-Professional Membership require you to be able to whakapapa Māori and then to be either a registered pharmacist, a pharmacy technician, or a student enrolled in a course leading to either qualification.
+Professional Membership require you to be able to whakapapa Māori and then to be either a registered pharmacist, an intern pharmacist, or a student enrolled in a course leading to the qualification.

 Associate Membership is for those individuals who either don’t have a Māori whakapapa and / or don’t qualify by virtue of their specific career training yet wish to support the aims and objectives of the kaupapa, members and the association.